Overwatch 2 revealed at BlizzCon

 Overwatch 2 is real.
-Blizzard announced the sequel today during the opening ceremonies for BlizzCon 2019 in Anaheim, California.
+Blizzard Entertainment announced the sequel today during the opening ceremonies for BlizzCon 2019 in Anaheim, California.

-Overwatch 2 a adds fleshed-out cooperative mode, which will have four players working together against computer-controlled opponents as they earn new skills abilities.
+Overwatch 2 adds fleshed-out cooperative mode, which will have four players working together against computer-controlled opponents as they earn new skills abilities.
+It also adds a story missions.
+The sequel is set up for people to explore the world and lore behind the great cinematics Blizzard has produced for the game.

 Those on who just stick with the original Overwatch will still get access to the new PvP mode, characters, and maps.
 Progress from the first Overwatch, including cosmetics, will carry over to Overwatch 2.

-Blizzard showed a CG cinematic to reveal the game, which started with Winston, Tracer and Mei preparing for a mission.
-More heroes join them once they begin fighting in Paris., including Genji (with a sporty new hoodie), Briggette, and a new character, Echo.
+Blizzard showed a CG cinematic to reveal the game, which started with Winston, Tracer, and Mei preparing for a mission.
+More heroes join them once they begin fighting in Paris, including Genji (with a sporty new hoodie), Briggette, and a new character, Echo.
 Mercy and Reinhardt also show up to help.

 Blizzard also showed gameplay, which featured Overwatch heroes fighting in places like Rio de Janeiro.
 Push is a new mode for PvP.
 Push is playable at BlizzCon with the new Toronto map.
 Sojourn is another new character.